nssk404/GettingAndCleaningData_Proj1/README.md

 ### What was done in the cleanup

 The run_analysis.R script does the following things.
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Running the Script
 The R Script will download the data in the current directory to a data.zip file.
 Unzip the file and read the data from there.